 In short look for unrefined foods, whether starches or not; the amount of fibre has a dramatic effect on how quickly the sugars are absorbed into the blood stream[5].

 That protein comes from the excess curds produced by our homemade kefir and hummus that we process every week.
-The added fat from coconut butter; and I'm going to be experimenting with avocado in the dough to see if it further lowers the GI.
+The added fat is from coconut butter; and I'm going to be experimenting with avocado in the dough to see if it further lowers the GI.

 Finally to sum up, this difficult subject of simple vs complex carbohydrate is all about how the starch is prepared, refined and the context of the whole meal.